etiennedi/react-workshop-01/Readme.md

 - **Remebmer**: State is immutable.
 Don't accidentaly mutate the state. this.state.todos.push() is an anti-pattern!
 Props.todos.push is even worse!
 Think about data-flow in react apps.

 ## Lesson 6

+### Goal: Improve Data organization and add filtering abilities in our todo app.

 ![](images/todoAppFilter.png "Todo App after lesson 6") ![](images/todoAppFilterHighlights.png "Todo App with components highlighted")